weecology/retriever/README.md

 ### Examples

 These examples are using the [*Iris* flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
-More exapmles can be found in the Data Retriever documentation.
+More examples can be found in the Data Retriever documentation.

 Using Install